futufeld/brainfunc/README.md

 #### Required Functions

 After each `Instruction` is processed, the program's sequence of instructions, `Code`, has to be shifted one position to the right.
 However, the `Open` and `Loop` instructions may require the instruction sequence to be shifted to the corresponding instruction, shifting from `Open` to `Loop` or `Loop` to `Open` depending on whether the loop is to be entered or repeated, respectively.
-Therefore we require three functions to process values of the `Code` type:
+This can require `Code` to be shifted in the left direction.
+The following functions enable the manipulations of `Code` values required by Brainfunc:

 * `nextInstruction`: Allows us to shift to the next Brainfuck instruction.
+* `prevInstruction`: Allows us to shift to the previous Brainfuck instruction.
 * `findMatchingLoop`: Allows us to skip the instructions within a loop.
 * `findMatchingOpen`: Allows us to repeat the instructions within a loop.